 As mentioned above, the defendant must have "criminal intent" to defraud his/her auto insurance during commission or participation in the alleged fraudulent acts to be guilty of violating auto insurance fraud law.
 Therefore, a reliable and intelligent defense attorney can argue that the alleged fraudulent acts against you were a mistake, meaning you didn't intend to defraud your auto insurer.

-When this defense strategy works in your favor, the jury can dismiss or reduce the alleged car insurance fraud charge against you to a less severe alternative offense with less severe consequences.
+When this defense strategy works in your favor, the jury can dismiss or reduce the alleged car insurance fraud charge against you to a lesser alternative offense with less severe consequences.

 For instance, the lack of eyewitnesses to testify against you makes the prosecutor's case weak, making it reasonable to argue that there is a lack of sufficient evidence to prove you guilty of the alleged charge.

 A wrongful conviction is not an uncommon issue with the criminal justice system, and unfortunately, it does affect many people every day.
-Without proper legal defense on your side during the prosecution process for an auto insurance fraud charge, you might end up serving a life-altering sentence for an offense you didn't commit or aid in the commission of it.
+Without proper representation during the prosecution process for an auto insurance fraud charge, you might end up serving a life-altering sentence for an offense you didn't commit or aid in committing.

-The only strategy you can increase your chances of fighting the auto insurance fraud allegations against you is by talking to an experienced defense attorney to fight for your interest and legal rights through the very court process for the best probable outcome.
+The only strategy that can increase your chances of combatting the auto insurance fraud allegations against you is to retain an experienced defense attorney to fight for your legal rights and bring about the best probable outcome.